hubbleui/framework/src/docs/05_surfaces/03_drawer.md

 ### Swipeable

-By default, the Drawer element itself is Swipeable when expanded.
-You can make the a drawer swipeable with on the window when open or closed by adding the `swipeable` option.
-This means you can open and close the drawer by simply swiping up or down on the window itself at any time.
+By default, the Drawer element itself is Swipeable when expanded - meaning once it's opened, it can be swiped closed by swiping on the drawer in the opposite direction.

+You can make the drawer swipeable on the window element itself instead by adding the `swipeable` option.
+This means a drawer can opened or closed by simply swiping up/down/left/right on the window itself at any time.

 <div class="code-content-example">
     <div class="iphone-case">